Jira Workflow

 3. Restart Service Mode

 Note: Tickets will continue to be created using webhook payload data during service outages to ensure no security events are lost.
-Once service is restored, new tickets will include enriched data from the PEDM approval view command.
+Once service is restored, new tickets will include enriched data from the KEPM approval view command.

-Connection Problems
+Troubleshooting Problems

 Error / Symptom